debbiebrooks1999/ArrayDemo/README.md

 # ArrayDemo
-Simple html demo of array split function - results in dev console Download html and view in browser
+Simple html demo of array split function - results in dev console.
+Download/Clone html and view in browser